Management Involvement in Root Cause Analysis

 This board’s interest ensured that people paid attention to the programs and that budgets weren’t slashed for key improvement initiatives (because they were supported by the board).

 Of course, VPs or Division Managers were interested in their division’s reactive and proactive improvement performance.
 What VP or Division Manager wouldn’t be if the Corporate Board was going to see their statistics.
 They wanted to be able to manage performance so they became involved in improvement efforts.
-The held divisional meetings to review progress and presentation of root cause analyses of their biggest problems.
-They held Plant Managers and Unit Leaders responsible for their performance making improvement programs succeed.
+The held divisional meetings to review progress.
+They understoor the root cause analysis system that was used so they could review the root cause analyses of their biggest problems.
+They ensured their Plant Managers and Unit Leaders trained in the root cause analysis system and were responsible for plant/unit improvement programs.

 Involved Plant Managers demand good root cause analysis and schedule reviews of detailed root cause analyses of significant problem investigations.
-They make sure that their key improvement programs are staffed with well trained, insightful leaders and that they have plentiful staff and budget to perform investigations, review reactive and proactive statistics, sponsor training throughout the plant, and look outside the company for improvement ideas.
+They make sure that their key improvement programs are staffed with well trained, insightful leaders and that they have plentiful staff and budget to perform investigations, review reactive and proactive statistics, provide training throughout the plant, and look outside the company for improvement ideas.
 They are the site sponsors of the improvement programs.
 They are trained in the root cause analysis tools being applied at the plant.
 Because they are trained, they offer insightful critiques of the investigation presentations.
 They reward employees for their participation in root cause analyses and the improvement programs.

 Is your senior management involved in performance improvement?

 Do you have best practices for management involvement that I’ve missed and should be included here?
+Please leave a comment below and explain what your company does.

 What do you need to do to improve your management involvement?